uga-libraries/format-report/documentation/department_narrative_report_instructions.md

 2. Remove the percentage from the risk column labels.
 3. Highlight the four risk level column labels and data row.
 4. Insert a pie chart.
-5. Change the chart title to "Format Risk Profile"
+5. Change the chart title to "Format Risk Profile".
-6. Use the quick layout (under Design) of percentage in slice and TOC on right
+6. Use Quick Layout 1 (under Design) to label each slice with the risk level and percentage.

 ### Risk Change